Lake Annecy from Talloires © French Moments

 La Tournette seen from Lake Annecy © French Moments

-The Tournette mountain (2351m) is the highest summit of the mountains encircling Lake Annecy.
-With its shape resembling an armchair, it is visible from Annecy and the western shore.
+The Tournette Mountain (2351m) is the highest summit of the mountains encircling Lake Annecy.
+Its shape resembling an armchair is visible from Annecy and the western shore.

-Its summit is accessible by a steep and sometimes awkward path, the very top having metal stairs and a chain to hold on to.
+Its summit is accessible by a steep and sometimes awkward path, with metal stairs and a chain to hold on to at the very top.
 From the top, the spectacular view extends from the Semnoz to the Lake on one side and to the Aravis and Mont-Blanc on the other.
-This is one of the rare mountains I haven’t climbed (yet)… as I suffer from vertigo!
+This is one of the rare mountains I haven’t climbed (yet), as I suffer from vertigo!

 La Tournette in Spring © French Moments